About Appalachian College of Pharmacy

 To provide meaningful and innovative experiences that encourage and develop a lifelong commitment to learning and professional development of students, faculty, staff, preceptors, alumni and other pharmacists.

-Appalachian College of Pharmacy is Accredited through the three following institutions:
+Appalachian College of Pharmacy is Accredited through the two following institutions:

 Accreditation Council for Pharmacy Education